 Holiday spirit knows no bounds during most Christmas parades.
 Floats are decorated, cars are decorated, even horses can be decorated.
 Mounted exhibitors can be decorated for Christmas parades with just as much color and excitement as any other exhibitor.
-With equal amounts of care and imagination, your horse can be an eye-catching addition to any holiday parade lineup.
+With equal amounts of care and imagination (and some Christmas horse tack), your horse can be an eye-catching addition to any holiday parade lineup.

 Video of the Day